vermilion00/qmk_firmware/docs/features/analog_matrix.md

 ```json
 "mux_pins": ["B12", "B13", "B14", "B15"]
 ```
 This is an array of the pins used to switch the multiplexer channels.
-The leftmost pin toggles the least significant channel select bit, also called S0.
-The channel select pins for all multiplexers should be wired up together.
+The leftmost pin toggles the least significant channel select bit, usually called S0.
+The channel select pins for all multiplexers should be wired up together, so that all multiplexers change the channel together.
+Switching channels independently isn't supported.

 ```json
 "adc_pins": ["A0", "A1", "A2"]
 ```
 This is an array of the analog pins used by the chip.
-These will be set as analog inputs by the firmware, and the output of each multiplexer should be connected to one of these.
-In case you're handwiring, check the reference manual of your chip to make sure that these pins have an adc peripheral connected to them.
+The output of each multiplexer should be connected to one of these.
+In case you're handwiring, check the reference manual of your chip to make sure that these pins have an ADC peripheral connected to them.

 ```json
 "travel_distance": 4.0
 ```
 This setting sets the switch travel distance that the firmware expects.
-Defaults to 4 mm, if it is wrong, then heights will be incorrectly converted.
+Defaults to 4 mm.
+If it is wrong, then heights will be incorrectly converted.
+The travel distance of a switch can usually be found in its product description or datasheet.

 ```json
 "smoothing": 4
 ```
 Controls how sensitive the ADC is.
-A lower value means that smaller changes can be picked up, but is less resistant to noise.
-This value is more important than the heights you set.
+A lower value means that smaller changes can be picked up, but less resistance to noise.
+If this value is larger than a distance setting, it will win, e.g. if the smoothing value is too high, it can cause small movements to be registered late.

 ```json